 Atopic Dermatitis

 Atopic dermatitis, or eczema, is a relatively common condition.
-Patients who suffer from atopic dermatitis will experience dry, itchy, inflamed, and irritated skin.
+People with atopic dermatitis will experience dry, itchy, inflamed, and irritated skin.
 Flares may occur at all points in life, but are particularly prominent in infancy.
-This is a genetic condition that cannot be cured, however, a board-certified dermatologist like Dr. Liz Damstetter can help patients find relief.
+This is a genetic condition that cannot be cured – however, a board-certified dermatologist like Dr. Liz Damstetter can help patients find relief from atopic eczema.
 With proper care, eczema symptoms can be reduced so patients can enjoy healthier and smoother skin with excellent control of symptoms like itching or irritation.

 What is Atopic Dermatitis?

 Atopic dermatitis is also referred to as eczema.
 This condition causes red, itchy, and inflamed skin.
-It is most common in infants and children but can occur in patients of any age.
+It is most common in infants and children (called pediatric atopic dermatitis or infantile eczema) but can occur in patients of any age.
+When people develop atopic dermatitis as an adult, it’s called adult onset atopic dermatitis.
 Atopic dermatitis is a chronic condition, through most patients will experience periodic flare-ups.
 Often, atopic dermatitis patients will also suffer from asthma or hay fever.

 What Causes Atopic Dermatitis?

-Atopic dermatitis is a genetic condition in which the skin is unable to properly retain moisture.
+Atopic dermatitis is a genetic condition in which the skin barrier is unable to properly retain moisture.
 In healthy skin, retaining moisture protects from allergens, irritants, and bacteria.
-As such, patients with atopic dermatitis are more sensitive to environmental irritants, allergens, and infectious agents in addition to chronic dry skin symptoms.
+As such, patients with atopic dermatitis are more sensitive to environmental irritants, allergens, skin diseases, and infectious agents in addition to chronic dry skin symptoms.
+In severe atopic dermatitis, the dry skin can become very prominent.
+The most prominent risk factor of eczema is a family history.

 Reviews